How to spend 2 Hours in Downtown Port Orchard

 Port Orchard’s waterfront is lined with local shops, food & drink and parks…and is a foot ferry ride from bremerton.

-If you are on the Bremerton waterfront or at the Bremerton marina, we’re looking at you American Cruise Line, then it’s very easy to ride the 10 minute passenger ferry to downtown Port Orchard.
+If you are on the Bremerton waterfront or at the Bremerton marina, we’re looking at you, American Cruise Line, then it’s very easy to ride the 10-minute passenger ferry to downtown Port Orchard.

-A walk down Bay Street on the Port Orchard’s waterfront reveals a cluster of shops, restaurants and experiences that are perfect for a few hours with the family, friends or flying solo.
-Port Orchard isn’t glitzy or ostentatious but it’s a perfect example of a PNW small town with amazing locals and tons of heart.
-Here’s how you can make the most of just a few hours in Port Orchard!
+A walk down Bay Street on Port Orchard’s waterfront reveals a cluster of shops, restaurants, and experiences that are perfect for a few hours with the family, friends, or flying solo.
+Port Orchard isn’t glitzy or ostentatious, but it’s a perfect example of a PNW small town with amazing locals and tons of heart.

 foot ferry ride from Bremerton to Port Orchard

-Bremerton and Port Orchard are conveniently connected via a 10-minute passenger ferry ride that runs daily.
-On the Bremerton side, the foot ferry leaves on the 15 and 45 and on the Port Orchard side the foot ferry leaves on the hour and on the 30.
 The ride is short but very pleasant as you traverse Sinclair Inlet between the two cities.
-If you’re lucky you’ll ride the 117 year old historic Carlisle II Mosquito Fleet era ferry, lovingly referred to as a ‘floating museum’.
-From the foot ferry it is a short walk to the waterfront shops, cafes & restaurants.
+If you’re lucky, you’ll ride the 117-year-old historic Carlisle II Mosquito Fleet era ferry, lovingly referred to as a ‘floating museum’.
+From the foot ferry, it is a short walk to the waterfront shops, cafes & restaurants.

 HELPFUL INFO:

-Josephine’s Mercantile ~ 701 Bay St // Revival ~ 702 Bay St
+Josephine’s Mercantile + Mercantile Coffee Co. ~ 701 Bay St // Gathered by Jo’s ~ 702 Bay St

-go Antiquing at Olde Central Antique mall
+Go antiquing at Olde Central Antique Mall

 801 Bay St

 The Olde Central Antique Mall is one of the best places to go antiquing on the Kitsap Peninsula…and it’s feet from the foot ferry!
-40+ vendors absolutely fill this space with all manner of rare, vintage and antique items and collections.
-As you wander through Olde Central you never know what treasures you’ll discover!
+40+ vendors absolutely fill this space with all manner of rare, vintage, and antique items and collections.
+As you wander through Olde Central, you never know what treasures you’ll discover!

 OR if you’re not interested in more Antiquing…

-walk the pedestrian path to the soroptimist overlook or rockwell park
+Walk the pedestrian path to the Soroptimist overlook or Rockwell Park

-From the foot ferry follow the waterfront boardwalk to the Port Orchard Waterfront Park and the Soroptimist Overlook.
+From the foot ferry, follow the waterfront boardwalk to the Port Orchard Waterfront Park and the Soroptimist Overlook.
 This short walk brings you to a pavilion and benches perfect for a picnic or a quick rest with beautiful views.
 The Port Orchard Waterfront Park is a local favorite for those with kids and you’ll often see young ones playing on the popular playground.
 A pedestrian path winds North from the park, past the Soroptimist Overlook, which has a stairwell offering access to a cute little sandy beach.
-If you choose to follow the path further you’ll quickly find Rockwell Park - a tiny enclave with seating, tables, and a little sandy beach perfect for relaxing and taking in the view.
+If you choose to follow the path further, you’ll quickly find Rockwell Park - a tiny enclave with seating, tables, and a little sandy beach perfect for relaxing and taking in the view.

-Lunch at peninsula bevco
+Lunch at Peninsula Bevco

 110 Harrison Ave

-treats at carter & Company
+treats at Carter & Company

 707 Bay St

-If you brought your sweet tooth with you to Bay Street then a stop into Carter’s is a MUST.
-Treat yourself to yummy homemade ice cream and chocolates and a huge selection of eats and treats including freshly baked sourdough bread, delicious quiches, and sweet + savory pastries.
+If you brought your sweet tooth with you to Bay Street, then a stop into Carter’s is a MUST.
+Treat yourself to yummy homemade ice cream and chocolates, and a huge selection of eats and treats, including freshly baked sourdough bread, delicious quiches, and sweet + savory pastries.
 We can never leave without a pecan roll or two!

 Salmonberry Books ~ 715 Bay St // Find the Path Books ~ 710 Bay St